From Genesis to Revelation: Recording and production

 In August 1968, during the school summer holidays, the band returned to Regent Sound studio 2 to record From Genesis to Revelation.
 The music was recorded in three days, and the album was put together in ten.
 King was the producer, and brought in Brian Roberts and former Charterhouse pupil Tom Allom as recording engineers.
 The sessions involved two four-track recording machines, and marked Banks's first time playing an organ.
-The material put down, Greenslade and Lou Warburton then added more string and horn arrangements to one stereo channel while mixing the band's performance on the other.
+The material put down, Greenslade and Lew Warburton then added more string and horn arrangements to one stereo channel while mixing the band's performance on the other.
 This was done without the band's knowledge, which they thought compromised the strength of the songs.
 Phillips was particularly angered at the decision and was the only member to express his feelings towards it by stomping out of the studio on the last day.
 In a 2011 interview he said that in retrospect he understood why King thought the recordings needed the extra instrumentation, and explained that the problem was that due to the limitations of recording technology of the time, adding orchestration meant that everything else on the recording had to be reduced to mono.